Advocacy & Civic Engagement

 79893172_130869975027743_2015911508185186304_n.jpg

-Cope is a founding member of and the financial lead for the Community Leaders Coalition (CLC).
+Cope is a member of the Community Leaders Coalition (CLC).
 The CLC responds to changes in local, state or federal policies that may cause concern or fear in the community.
 They work to build a vibrant community that is inclusive and equitable - where trust, safety, health, well-being, education, and empowerment is fostered.

 For more information about CLC, contact Michele Grupe at michele@clcnapavalley.org or 707-737-6009.